Why do i call USA backwards, toxic and stupid in politics?

 This has caused a powerful ruling class capitalist which in turns influences the government made worse by the Citizens United v.
 Federal Election Commission, 558 U.S. 310 (2010) court case which held that the freedom of speech clause of the First Amendment prohibits the government from restricting independent expenditures for political campaigns by corporations, nonprofit organizations, labor unions, and other associations.
 This lead to massive lobbying by profit corporations.
 The number of lobbyists in Washington is estimated to be over 12,000, but most lobbying (in terms of expenditures), is handled by fewer than 300 firms. theres only 100 senators and max of 435 congressmen (representatives) in USA Whitehouse.

 Heres right wing liberal conservative Major Taylor Green campaigning on anti socialist meaning anti democrat party .
-Shes either a moron or lying to you malevolently as the democrats are a right wing party let alone socialist .
-I realise Bernie Sanders claims hes a socialist but that doesnt change her brainwashed stupidity.
+Shes either a moron or lying to you malevolently as the democrats are a right wing party , not left let alone socialist .
+I realise Bernie Sanders claims hes a socialist (when hes not) but that doesnt change her brainwashed stupidity.

 Right wing media